-To integrate Amazon Firehose and Amazon ELB with your monitoring system, reach out to MetricFire.
-Book a demo with the MetricFire team to discuss integrating Amazon Firehose and Amazon ELB and how that can support your monitoring system.
+To integrate Amazon EMR and Amazon ELB with your monitoring system, please reach out to MetricFire.
+Book a demo with the MetricFire team to discuss integrating Amazon EMR and Amazon ELB and how that can support your monitoring system.

 Amazon Elastic Load Balancing is a tool that automatically distributes incoming application traffic across multiple targets, including Amazon EC2 instances, containers, virtual appliances, Lambda functions, and IP addresses.
 Your application traffic can be handled by a single availability zone or across multiple zones.